Rayc940/ece5160-fast-robot/lab1/lab.md

 ## Prelab 1A

 The Arduino IDE was installed and updated to the latest version.
-The SparkFun Apollo3 board package was added through the Boards Manager using the provided JSON configuration.
+The Apollo3 board package was added through the Boards Manager using the provided JSON configuration.
 After connecting the Artemis board via USB, the corresponding board and serial port were selected.

 ---